2019 Halle synagogue shooting: Attack

 The attack started around noon, on the Jewish holy day of Yom Kippur, at the synagogue in the Paulusviertel neighbourhood of Halle.
 The attacker, Stephan Balliet, arrived there after a 45-minute drive from Benndorf.
 He live-streamed himself trying, but failing, to enter the synagogue, with video and audio from his action camera on his helmet.
 The entire footage lasted about 35 minutes and was streamed to the gaming website Twitch.
 The video shows Balliet displaying his weapons and speaking extreme antisemitic content in "poor English."
 In the livestream, Balliet denied the Holocaust and claimed feminism led to fewer births, leading to mass immigration; he blamed "the Jew" for those issues.

 The gunman shot at the door's lock repeatedly and set off an explosive but the door was not breached, in part because the synagogue's security system had been recently upgraded.
 The upgrade included a security camera which allowed the 51 congregants inside to view Balliet's attempts to enter the synagogue.
 Balliet tried to enter the synagogue yard, firing shots and trying to ignite homemade explosives.
 At 12.03 p.m., a 112-distress call reached Halle fire-emergency HQ; one minute later, police were informed.
 At 2.40 p.m., federal police quick responders BFE+ arrived in the city of Halle.
 During the attack, Balliet's homemade explosives repeatedly malfunctioned, and he referred to himself as "a loser", being unable to breach any of the synagogue's doors, shooting his own tire by accident, and being unable to fire his gun.

 A female passer-by, Jana Lange, was shot several times and killed near the entrance to the Jewish cemetery next to the synagogue, after reprimanding Balliet for making noise.
-A man who stopped his vehicle to check on this woman was able to get away unharmed when Balliet's weapon failed to fire.
+A man who stopped his vehicle to check on the woman was able to get away unharmed when Balliet's weapon failed to fire.
 After killing the woman, Balliet drove to a nearby Turkish kebab shop.
 There, he opened fire through the front window.
 A customer, Kevin Schwarze, in the shop was injured and later killed when Balliet re-entered the shop.
 Authorities said they were dealing with a "rampage situation", activated the Public Alert System Katwarn, and advised the local community to stay at home and closed the city's train station.

 Balliet was injured in a gunfight with police.
-He fled in a rented Volkswagen, leading police on an 80 km chase from Halle.
+He fled in a rented Volkswagen Golf Sportsvan, leading police on an 80 km chase from Halle.
 First, he drove to Wiedersdorf near Landsberg, about 15 km north-east of Halle.
-At about 4.00 p.m., a helicopter of the federal police landed in Wiedersdorf.
+At about 4.00 p.m., a helicopter of the Federal Police landed in Wiedersdorf.
 Several police force personnel carriers and two ambulances were already present.